You’ve surely heard about Romania villages in Transylvania. But did you know there’s more to see than just Dracula?

 If that’s the case, read on to find all the information you need, including how you can book such a vacation in Romania.

 Viscri – One of the Most Popular Highlights of Transylvania

 There are two important facts which make Viscri one of the most popular destination in Romania.

 The second fact is the highly-fortified church, built sometime in the 12th century, which is now part of UNESCO World Heritage.

 The actual church of Viscri is a Romanesque chapel enlarged in the early 16th century to form a single-nave church.
 It also has a fortified storey resting on semicircular arches supported by massive buttresses.

 The Saxon village of Viscri is situated close to Sighisoara.

 Saschiz’s Beautiful Gothic Church

 Another impressive Saxon village you should visit is called Saschiz.
 Only 20 kilometers away from Sighisoara, Saschiz dates back ever since the 14th century.
 It is included in UNESCO World Heritage.

-The village has a very important support from abroad, as a foundation connected to Charles, Prince of Wales, has invested in several cultural projects for historical preservation.
+The village has very important support from abroad, as a foundation connected to Charles, Prince of Wales, has invested in several cultural projects for historical preservation.

 Besides the impressive Saxon houses, Saschiz offers an impressive number of highlights of Transylvania for any tourist.
 Taking a vacation in this village will amaze you thanks to:

-- The Evangelic Church – built between 1493 and 1496, with great proportions, like huge arches, massive buttress and decorative elements.
+- The Evangelic Church – built between 1493 and 1496, with great proportions, like huge arches, massive buttresses, and decorative elements.